Quanvm0501alt1/RageBaitDetector/README.md

-# Rage Bait Detector
+# Rage Bait Detector - Cook rage bait creator and make your feed better!
 Rage Bait Detector Userscript for Facebook and X

+Seen a lot of rage bait?
+This script cooked all!
-- No Rage Bait in your Facebook and X anymore!
+- Detect Rage Bait in your Facebook and X, make you better and also will make rage bait creator disappear!
 ## How to install?
 Just [click this](https://github.com/Quanvm0501alt1/RageBaitDetector/raw/refs/heads/main/rage-bait-detector.user.js) or use the url below